||California: San Francisco North and East Bay

 I do several different types of presentations.

-For children aged 5-8, I read some of the poems from my book, There's a Babirusa in my Bathtub! and we talk about the funny habits of some of the world's strangest, little-known animals.
+For children aged 5-8, I read some of the poems from my book, There's a Babirusa in my Bathtub! and we talk (and sing!) about the funny habits of some of the world's strangest, little-known animals.
 The poems encourage word play and are humorous.
 We have fun!

 Also for 5-8 year olds, I love to read Marielle in Paris.
 This is the adventurous picture book tale of a mouse with Moxie!
 When the creative dress designer, Marielle loses all the gorgeous dresses she designed, she must overcome her fear of heights to fly above Paris and find them.
 A great book to launch talk about our fears and also to simply enjoy the humor and excitement of the story itself.
 The book, beautifully illustrated by Jeanne de Sainte Marie is also a gorgeous, whimsical homage to Paris.

 For eight to 10 year olds, we explore the tall tale.
 What is a tall tale?
 What is a lie and what is exaggeration and why is it funny.
-This is an interactive session with lots of laughs and reading from my tall tale book, Gullible Gus, a Junior Literary Guild Selection.
+This is an interactive session with lots of laughs and reading from my tall tale book, Gullible Gus, a Junior Library Guild Selection.

 Also, for 8-10 year olds, we could delve into 14th century Afghanistan with my advanced picture book, Brave with Beauty that tells the true story of Queen Gowharshad who for a while ruled a vast empire and whom some historians now think was the one of the most powerful women in history.
 This is a fascinating story that's little known but with great contemporary relevance.